 Select a region on the map below using the zoom tool on the left.
 Selecting a park on the map will reveal an information box with a listing of amenities in the park, and a link to the park in the listing far below.

-The trails of Beltzville State Park follow wooded paths, old roads, and mowed walkways through creek valleys, fields, and by the lake passing Wild Creek Falls.
+Beltzville State Park follow wooded paths, old roads, and mowed walkways through creek valleys, fields, and by the lake passing Wild Creek Falls.

 How To Get There: Falls Trail passes through Wild Creek Falls.